Kyr4l/ei-universal-mod/tools/ei-multitool/README-MAKEMOD.md

 ## How to use

-This is a special tool i made to automate compilation of the EI assets, they use WINE and some basic commands available on Linux
+This is a special tool I've made to automate packing the EI assets, it uses WINE, Rsync and GNU Parallel.
-I don't plan to port this tool to Windows as I do not use it (and I hate batch)
+This tool can't run on Windows nor be ported to it.

 To use it, open a bash terminal in this directy, and run `bash makemod.sh`